geordidearns/escape-the-bacon/README.md

 I installed webpack (globally & locally under the dev environment) and created a webpack.config.js file, which is where you can fully customize it to fit your needs. for reference: http://webpack.github.io/docs/what-is-webpack.html

+Onto the code!

+Off the bat I had something new to learn which is great!
+The difference between 'const' and 'let' in the context of ES6..
+Usually I would just throw a var in there and that would be fine.
+BUT with ES6, comes the new way to declare variables which is great for scoping within your project.
+I'll quickly cover how I interpreted the two, and why not use 'var' like I had always.

+var:

+Variables defined this way can be redefined and updated.
+Great in some situations, not so great in others.
+Let's briefly look at 'why'.
+Because these can be redefined, it may cause side-effects throughtout your program from using the same naming convention in another file, or if someone unfamiliar with your codebase starts on a new feature and chooses the same variable name.
+It happens, there's only so many ways you can name certain objects..
+But browser won't scream and shout at you that it's broken so you may be trying to hunt down a bug caused by this pretty easily..
+These 'vars' are function scoped - meaning they are only available to the function which initialises them, unless they are created outside of a function - which would make them global to the window/program.
+Not ideal in most cases.

+let:

+Is block scoped, meaning that it's state is only available within it's block (this could be a function, an 'if' statement or anything with curly braces).
+But with this, it means that they cannot be redefined while in the same scope.
+Of course var would let you do this, but again..Bug city!
+Can 'let' be updated you may ask!?
+Yes of course, in a similar way to var being re-assigned ( { var cat = 'meow'}; .... cat = 'woof';)

+const:

+Is the more robust version of the above - It cannot be mutated directly (making it a semi-immutable object) as a WHOLE.
+Meaning, I can change it's properties values (if it is an object), but I can never delete the whole property itself.
+If you need to lock down the values on the object you could always use Object.freeze() - which means the properties aren't mutatable either. const should be used for variables that will never change, such as keys etc.